MelloSec/Shellraiser/README.md

 # Shellraiser

-A simple set of shells, meant to be modular.
-Switch branches to different modules like AD and recompile.
+A simple set of shells

-# CoreV1

 ## TCP Bind